sarcophagus-org/quickstart-archaeologist/README.md

 Remember to complete the prerequisite setup for each network you intend to run on, if you haven't done so already:

-- Set the appropriate provider URLs in your `.env` file.
+- Set the appropriate provider URLs and encryption mnemonics in your `.env` file.
-- Register your archaeologist.
 - Create a peer ID file for each network you intend to run on.
+- Register your archaeologist on each network you intend to run on.

 #### All supported networks